 Message from the Dean

-The school also is becoming a leader in interprofessional education, a highly contemporary and much needed approach for effective health care education.
-Working in tandem with the School of Dentistry faculty, Dr. Whitney Nash, a SON faculty and others recently received a $1.1 million grant from the US Department of Health Resources Services Administration (HRSA).
-These monies will support the development of interprofessional education with adult and family nurse practitioner master’s students and dental students.
+The school also is a leader in interprofessional education, a highly contemporary and much needed approach for effective health care education, practice and research.
+Working in tandem with the School of Dentistry faculty, SON faculty received a $1.1 million grant from the US Department of Health Resources Services Administration (HRSA).
+These monies support the development of interprofessional education with adult and family nurse practitioner master’s students and dental students.
 In turn, they will improve practice by interprofessional communication and collaboration to identify and manage oral-systemic diseases, particularly for the underserved.

-In our 38 year history, we have never had a larger entering class of baccalaureate students.
-This Fall semester, the School admitted 88 upper division students to the baccalaureate program, a program that has become increasingly competitive for admission.
+In our 40 year history, we are experiencing our largest upper division baccalaureate class with 473 students.
+These students are enrolled in our traditional first degree and accelerated second degree BSN program in Louisville and our BSN extension program in Owensboro.
+Others complete the RN-BSN program that is 100% online.
 Through these students, we align with the IOM Report on the Future of Nursing recommendation of advancing from a 50% to 80% BSN workforce by 2020.
-This shift is especially critical in a state like Kentucky that lags behind with only 29% BSN prepared nurses per the Kentucky Board of Nursing.
+This shift is especially critical for Kentucky, a state with only 30% BSN prepared nurses, according to the Kentucky Board of Nursing.